Distributional GFlowNets with Quantile Flows: More about Experiments

 We train a proxy model to predict the normalized negative binding energy to the 4JNC inhibitor of the soluble epoxide hydrolase (sEH) protein to serve as the reward.
 The number of the action is in the range between $100$ and $2000$, making $\vert\X\vert\approx 10^{16}$.
 For the choice of neural network architecture, we use a message passing neural networks \citep[MPNN]{Gilmer2017NeuralMP} for all models.
 Apart from the results in the main text, we also show top-$10$ reward plots in \Figref{fig:seq_mol_appendix}(c).

 For evaluation of number of modes, we define a set and add a newly discovered molecule into it if its reward value larger than $7.5$ and its Tanimoto similarity with all previous set elements is smaller than $0.7$.
-Note that this criterion is stricter than simply counting the number of different Bemis-Murcko scaffold that reach the reward threshold \citet{Bengio2021FlowNB,Pan2022GenerativeAF}.
-We distinguish two molecules by their SMILES representation.
-We measure the Tanimoto similarity for the top-$1000$ molecules as in \citet{Bengio2021FlowNB}.
+Note that this criterion is stricter than simply counting the number of different Bemis-Murcko scaffold\rebuttal{s} that reach the reward threshold \citet{Bengio2021FlowNB,Pan2022GenerativeAF}. \citet{Pan2022GenerativeAF} is experimented on a modified and thus different task, where the signal is sparsified to make the importance of active exploration to be prominent.
+Therefore, we do not include it in this work due to different setups. \rebuttal{The way using Tanimoto separated modes is more applicable for de novo molecule design, while scaffold-based metric is more appropriate for lead optimization.
+Further, counting Tanimoto separated modes is a more strict metric as can be seen from the Figure 14 and Figure 15 from \citet{Bengio2021FlowNB}.} We measure the Tanimoto similarity for the top-$1000$ molecules as in \citet{Bengio2021FlowNB}.
 TB uses a uniform backward policy as in \citet{Malkin2022TrajectoryBI} as it provides better results.
 For baseline setups we simply follow the hyperparameters from \citet{Bengio2021FlowNB,Malkin2022TrajectoryBI}.
 For quantile matching we use the same Adam learning rate ($5\times 10^{-4}$) as FM, $N=\tilde N = 16$, and $256$ dimensional Fourier feature.

+There are two ways for counting the modes of molecules: (i) the first way is to distinguish molecules by their Tanimoto similarity; (ii) the second way is to check if the Bemis-Murcko scaffold (i.e., a simplified representation denoting the core structure of molecules) of the molecules are different.
+For de novo drug discovery, one should use the first way because it captures more biological information, while the second way is mostly used in the application of lead optimization.
+Therefore, we follow the first option for reporting the results.
+We remark that in \citet{Bengio2021FlowNB} the authors chose the second way due to unfamiliarity with the domain at the time of project preparation.